 Overall, Fig. 14 shows the cross section estimation as obtained for the Ω^- photoproduction on the proton.
 Near the threshold, the cross section is small, as expected, but quickly grows into the nanobarns range (or tens of nanobarns, depending on the coupling constants).
 A cross section of a few nanobarns in the energy range of interest seems to be a safe bet.
 The critical feature is that all four estimations are consistent with each other.
-The numbers are an indication of what one can expect.
-Clearly, we shouldn't believe them (effective
+The numbers

-FIG. 13: Invariant mass distribution for the resonance production mechanism shown in Fig. 12.
+FIG. 13: Invariant mass distribution for the resonance production mechanism shown in Fig. 12. may not be applicable